• GlaucomaGlaucomaGlaucomaGlaucomaGlaucoma

 Screening for primary glaucoma

-If your dog is a ‘high risk breed’, we can regularly exam their eyes and monitor changes to the drainage angles and IOPs.
+If your dog is a ‘high-risk breed’, we can regularly examine their eyes and monitor changes to the drainage angles and IOPS.
 We recommend gonioscopy every 3 years to pick up changes to their drainage angles.
-The sooner we detect the early signs of glaucoma, the more effective treatment can be.
+The sooner we detect the early signs of glaucoma, the more effective the treatment can be.

-Breeds with a higher risk of developing primary open angle glaucoma include: Basset Hounds, Petit Bassett Griffin Vendeens, Shar Peis
+Breeds with a higher risk of developing primary open-angle glaucoma include: Basset Hounds, Petit Bassett Griffon Vendeens, Shar Peis

 What are the complications?